panzerdp/dmitripavlutin.com/content/posts/124-javascript-value-vs-reference/index.md

 ## 5. Summary

-In JavaScript primitive types are passed around as values: meaning that each time a value is assigned or used, a copy of that value is created.
+In JavaScript primitive types are passed around as values: meaning that each time a value is assigned, a copy of that value is created.

 On the other side objects (including plain objects, array, functions, class instances) are references.
-If you modify the object, then all variables that reference that object is going to see that change.
+If you modify the object, then all variables that reference that object are going to see the change.

 The comparison operator distinguishes comparing values and references.
 2 variables holding references are equal only if they reference exactly the same object, but 2 variables holding values are equal if they simply have 2 same values no matter where the value originates: from a variable, literal, etc.